Shiska07/Image-Processing-and-Computer-Vision/Face Detection and Blurring/README.md

-This program uses Harr Cascade xml classifiers to detect faces from webcam feed.
+This program uses Haar Cascade xml classifiers to detect faces from webcam feed.
 Not that this is face 'DETECTION' not face 'RECOGNITION'.

 After the face is detected, simple image processing is applied to blur the detected faces.
 The harr cascade files are provided in the repo.